Loyola University Chicago

 Public Transportation Information

-• Loyola's Water Tower Campus and Lake Shore Campus are both located close to Chicago Transit Authority bus and train routes including the #147 and #151 buses, and the Red Line elevated train.
+Loyola's Water Tower Campus and Lake Shore Campus are both located close to Chicago Transit Authority bus and train routes including the #147 and #151 buses, and the Red Line elevated train.
 Students have many other flexible and accessible travel options between campuses - and around the city.
 To give students the full advantages of public transportation, Loyola participates in the CTA's U-Pass program.
-For a flat fee of $74 per semester, the CTA U-Pass gives a student an unlimited number of rides aboard all CTA buses and trains, and eliminates the need to pay cash per ride.
-The basic per ride cost is $1.50.
-The #147 and #151 buses operate from 4:45 a.m.-9:30 p.m., approximately every 10-12 minutes, Monday through Friday, and on Saturdays, from 5:30 a.m.-9:30 p.m. every 10-12 minutes.
+For a flat fee per semester, the CTA U-Pass gives a student an unlimited number of rides aboard all CTA buses and trains, and eliminates the need to pay cash per ride.
+The basic per ride cost is $2.25.
+The #147 and #151 buses operate from 4:45 a.m.–9:30 p.m., approximately every 10–12 minutes, Monday through Friday, and on Saturdays, from 5:30 a.m.–9:30 p.m. every 10–12 minutes.
 Local service is provided by #151 Sheridan between Devon/Broadway and Union Station (Jackson/Canal) daily through late evening. #151 service is extended to Howard Terminal when #147 does not operate.
 The Red Line runs every 13 minutes, 24 hours a day.
 For more information, visit cta.

 Frequently Asked Questions

 What is the neighborhood surrounding Loyola like?
 What is the graduate student community like?
 What are the relationships with professors like?
 What kind of support is available for graduate students who are teaching?
 What are the possibilities of taking classes outside of the University?
-For the answer to these questions click here: Frequently Asked Questions
+For the answer to these questions click here: Frequently Asked Questions.

 Entertainment